VokunGahrotLaas/inf-process/README.md

 * Wrapping a pipe() in a inf::pipe.

-* Wrapping posix_spawn/waitpid on Unix \
+* Wrapping posix_spawn/waitpid/waitid on Unix \
     & _spawnvpe/_cwait on Windows with inf::spawn.

-* Wrapping fork/waitpid on Unix with inf::fork.
+* Wrapping fork/waitpid/waitid on Unix with inf::fork.

-* Errno wrapper for all function that set errno with inf::with_errno, \
+* Errno wrapper for all function that set errno with inf::errno_guard, \
     throws inf::errno_error with a source_location, \
     the function name that set errno & the errno value.

+* Wrapping mmap on Unix with inf::mmap.

 ## TODOs